feliperohdee/use-dynamodb/README_LAYERS.md

 3. **TTL**

    - Events have a 5-day TTL by default
+   - Custom TTL can be specified per item
    - After TTL, events are automatically deleted by DynamoDB

+4. **Background Sync**

+   - Optional background sync support via `backgroundRunner`
+   - Sync strategy can be customized
+   - Comprehensive metrics tracking via `meta()`

-4. **Performance**
+5. **Performance**
    - Uses batching for write operations
-   - Supports pagination for large datasets
+   - Supports sorting options for queries
-   - Efficient partition-based partitioning
+   - Efficient partition-based organization
+   - Merge operations for handling concurrent modifications

 ## Example Integration with S3